hugomartins94/qa-showcase/README.md

  ## Shopping List - Testing app

  In order to practice the manual testing with different scenarios and test cases, I tested a small app called [Shopping List](https://shopping-list-test-1.herokuapp.com/) that @susanaventura developed for me.
 The app has a bunch of bugs and problems that were meant for me to find.
-The app's repo is available in [here](https://github.com/susanaventura/shopping-list-public).

  - The specs for the app are listed in [Trello](https://trello.com/b/91IwxfVK/shopping-list).
  - The tickets that I considered valid are in the 'Done' column;